 This highly respected publication that focuses on faith and public life, ranks Union as one of the nation's 12 best Protestant schools, and among the nation's top 25 church-related colleges and universities.
 Before posting these rankings, the magazine surveyed about 700 church-related institutions.

 Princeton Review ranked Union among the top schools in the Southeast.
-Nationally, 623 schools received this regional ranking, which represents less than 25% of the nation's four-year colleges and universities.
+Among four-year colleges and universities, only about one of every four earns this regional recognition.

 Union is ranked among the top four universities in Tennessee and 107th among the nation's top 500 private universities.
 StateUniversity.com bases its rankings on statistical analysis and comparison of student/faculty ratio, student retention, test scores and other critical factors.